Covid Entrepreneurs: The Home Kitchen

 While these Cottage Food Laws provide opportunities for a simple startup, the exemption from DHEC regulations create a substantial risk of individuals believing their kitchen is compliant with local and state laws by simply operating out of your home.
 This is a problem I have noticed on a regular basis as home kitchens have been more noticeable on social media advertising their sale of foods such as empanadas, dumplings, and other specialty dishes that contain meats and other potentially hazardous foods.
 All of these foods require that you have an approved commercial kitchen by DHEC.

 When a home cook steps outside of the non-TCS foods allowed, the individual brings its business and self into the regulation of DHEC.
 From here, DHEC may find that you are illegally operating a food establishment failing to meet safety and health guidelines while also operating without a permit.
 These violations can result in fines, penalties, and even shutting down your business.

 In addition to navigating the home-based kitchen laws, businesses should be careful to follow state and local laws and also protect themselves from liabilities where it’s possible.
 While the home-based kitchen laws are set up so that as long as you don’t break the rules, you will remain in compliance, you should always look into forming LLCs, obtaining local licenses, and organizing your other legal bases.
 If this area is foreign to you, it is recommended that you at least consult an attorney to understand if you need assistance immediately or if you can operate under Cottage Food Laws before undertaking significant steps in applying for DHEC licensing.

 George Fowler is an associate attorney at Henderson & Henderson, LLC focusing on business law.
-Contact him with any of your business concerns by calling Henderson & Henderson at (843) 212-3188 or directly at email@example.com.
+Contact him directly with any of your business concerns or by calling Henderson & Henderson at (843) 212-3188.